aeerdna01/IntoTheWoodsGAME/README.md

 ## Technologies used
 The game was developed using Java programming language and SQL database for storing user preferences and game data.
 The Object-Oriented Programming principles were employed throughout the development process.
 The design patterns used in the project include:
--Singleton pattern for creating a single instance of the hero.
+* Singleton pattern for creating a single instance of the hero.
--Factory pattern for creating and returning a tile object with the corresponding ID.
+* Factory pattern for creating and returning a tile object with the corresponding ID.

 The game's architecture was modeled using UML diagrams.

 ## Features